YuanXue1993/SegAN/README.md

 # SegAN: Semantic Segmentation with Adversarial Learning

-Pytorch implementation for some results in the paper [SegAN: Adversarial Network with Multi-scale L1 Loss for Medical Image Segmentation](https://arxiv.org/pdf/1706.01805.pdf) by Yuan Xue, Tao Xu, Han Zhang, L. Rodney Long, Xiaolei Huang.
+Pytorch implementation for the basic ideas from in the paper [SegAN: Adversarial Network with Multi-scale L1 Loss for Medical Image Segmentation](https://arxiv.org/pdf/1706.01805.pdf) by Yuan Xue, Tao Xu, Han Zhang, L. Rodney Long, Xiaolei Huang.

-The data and structure are mainly from the paper [Adversarial Learning with Multi-Scale Loss for Skin Lesion Segmentation](examples/Paper.pdf) by Yuan Xue, Tao Xu, Xiaolei Huang.
+The data and architecture are mainly from the paper [Adversarial Learning with Multi-Scale Loss for Skin Lesion Segmentation](examples/Paper.pdf) by Yuan Xue, Tao Xu, Xiaolei Huang.

 <img src="examples/framework.jpg" width="880px" height="600px"/>